libktx/ktx/CONTRIBUTING.md

   - **[UPDATE]** - update of one of project dependencies.
   - **[FIX]** - bug fix.
 - Some libraries (like `ktx-collections` or `ktx-math`) list all of the features in their `README.md` files to ease their usage.
 When updating one of these projects, please add description of your change to the file.
+Also, add all necessary imports in KTX examples to make it easier to try them out.